How Your Reimbursement Account Is Set Up

 This article applies to you if you have a Via Benefits reimbursement account (sometimes known as a Health Reimbursement Arrangement).*

-Via Benefits sends you a Reimbursement Guide within two weeks of your plan's effective date if you're eligible for a reimbursement account.
+If you're eligible for a reimbursement account, Via Benefits will send you a Reimbursement Guide within two weeks of your plan's effective date.

-A reimbursement account is set up by your former employer or benefits provider with a specific contribution of funds that can be used to reimburse you for qualified health care expenses.
-Only your former employer can contribute funds to this account.
-Individuals can't add funds to their accounts.
+A reimbursement account is established by your former employer or benefits provider to manage and disburse funds allocated for reimbursing your qualified health care expenses.
+Only your former employer can contribute to this account; individuals can't add their own funds.

-Your former employer indicates specific criteria you must meet to qualify for your funding and determines what incurred expenses are eligible for reimbursement from these funds.
-To learn how to access information about qualifying for funding, read Locating Your Reimbursement Account Details and Qualificaiton Requirements.
+Your former employer sets criteria for funding eligibility and determines which expenses are reimbursable.
+To learn how to access information about qualifying for funding, read Locating Your Reimbursement Account Details and Qualification Requirements.
 If your former employer hasn't set restrictions on what's reimbursable, read Eligible Medical Expenses to verify what expenses may be eligible.

 Your former employer also determines if funds remaining in your account at the end of the year roll over to the next year.
 Read Reimbursement Request Deadlines to learn more.